mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 <br>

 -------------------------------------------------------------------------------------------------------------------------
-What To Do If You Have Different Panel Applets To Those Specified In<br>/usr/share/glib-2.0/schemas/11_cinnamon.gschema.override
+What To Do If You Have Different Panel Applets (/usr/share/cinnamon/applets) To Those Required By<br>/usr/share/glib-2.0/schemas/11_cinnamon.gschema.override
 -------------------------------------------------------------------------------------------------------------------------

 <br>